susom/painmap/README.md

 - Go to **Control Center > External Modules** and enable Image Map.
 - To activate this module for a particular project, go to the project home page, click on the **External Modules** link, and then enable Image Map for that project.

+## Global Configuration

+- **Use API endpoint for urls**: May need to be checked to allow module to work as expected in surveys.
+  - You may or may not need this depending on your web server's configuration (determining which is beyond the scope of this document).

 ## Features included
 This module defines a new action tag: `@IMAGEMAP`.
 The possible values for this tag are: